 Student loans are designed to help cover the cost of your education.
 EU students planning to study full-time or part-time can apply for loans to help cover the cost of tuition fees.

 Tuition Fee Loan for full-time students

-The Tuition Fee Loan will cover the cost of your course to a maximum of £9,250 each year if starting a course in 2018/19.
+The Tuition Fee Loan will cover the cost of your course to a maximum of £9,250 each year if starting a course in academic year 2020/21.
 It will be paid directly to the University by Student Finance England's Non-UK team.